coadu/zeromq-playground/README.md

 ToDo's and Issues:
 ------------------
-* Add instructions for running your own code
+* Find nice way to handle the problem of pyzmq failing for dns not yet registered

 If you find (and fix?) issues please report them on [github](https://github.com/madscoaducom/zeromq-playground)